JeroenMols/LandscapeVideoCamera/README.md

 ## How to use

-  1. Include "LandscapeVideoCamera" as a library project in your own project
+  1. Add the maven dependency to your project:

+          compile 'com.github.jmolsmobile:landscapevideocamera:1.0.6'

   2. Specify the VideoCaptureActivity in your manifest:

          <activity